wikimedia/search-highlighter/README.md

 * By default boosts matches on unique query terms per fragment

 This highlighter does not (currently):
-* Respect phrase matches at all (all phrases are reduced to terms)
 * Support require_field_match

 Elasticsearch installation